ipf/Vertretungsplan/Readme.rst

 Development
 ***********

-The development and sourcecode management is done with git.
+The development and sourcecode management is done with git and currently on GitHub.
 Feel free to clone this Extension or to send me pull requests.
 The repository can be found `here <https://github.com/ipf/Vertretungsplan>`_.

+As soon as the TYPO3 forge is able to handle git repositories, the development will be moved to `forge <http://forge.typo3.org>`_.

 ****
 Todo